 Join Online Course

-Rishikesh Yogis Yogshala offers 200 Hours online Teacher Training Course taught by one of the best teams of teachers in Rishikesh, India.
-This entire course is structured to provide immersive online training with maximum efficiency and both online and offline/static content support.
+Rishikesh Yogis Yogshala offers online classes on traditional Hatha Yoga, meditations and yoga philosophy under the guidance of one of the best teams of teachers in Rishikesh, India.
+These classes are structured to suit everyone.
+Someone who is a practitioner of Yoga or a beginner or even a trained teacher will benefit from these classes.
+The classes are tailored to provide immersive online training with maximum efficiency and both online and offline/static content support.
 The modules of the course entail both practical as well as theoretical contents.
-This entire online Yoga Teacher Training will be certified by Yoga Alliance (USA).

 At Rishikesh Yogis; we aim to teach yoga in its purest and traditional form.
 Our 200 Hour Yoga Teacher Training course has been taught by highly acclaimed and experienced team of Yoga Masters who have experiences of teaching and practicing Hatha Yoga, Kundalini and Classical Yoga Philosophy of Patanjali for more than 20 years.